Shivani210997/Linear_Regression-Bike-Sharing-Assignment/README.md

 ### General Information about the Project:
 This project involves building a multiple linear regression model to predict the demand for shared bikes.
 The goal is to help BoomBikes, a US-based bike-sharing provider, understand the key factors influencing bike demand and to assist in formulating a strategic business plan post-pandemic for future growth.

+### Problem Statement:
+Develop a multiple linear regression model to predict the demand for shared bikes using the provided independent variables.
+This model will help BoomBikes understand the key factors influencing bike demand and optimize their business strategy post-pandemic and recover from the revenue declines caused by the pandemic.

 ### Project Background:
 BoomBikes, a US bike-sharing provider, has recently faced significant revenue declines due to the ongoing COVID-19 pandemic.
 The challenging market conditions have made it difficult for the company to maintain operations.
 To swiftly boost their revenue, once the lockdown ends and the economy recovers, BoomBikes is